TJGosden/OBS-Commentary-Motivator/README.md

 This programme will help motivate you to talk while streaming using OBS.

 # How to Use
-To use this programme, you must add the "Commentary_Judge.py" file to your OBS "Scripts" tabs which can be found under "Tools".
+To use this programme, download the "Commentary Judge" file, then you must add the "Commentary_Judge.py" file to your OBS "Scripts" tabs which can be found under "Tools".

 ![Settings](Motivator_Gui.JPG)